JaKooLit/Ja_HyprLanD-dots/README.md

 2. Waybar - from Gentoo repo's waybar, I experienced unclickable workspaces.
 I have installed from useless-overlay.
 Click [`here`](https://github.com/JaKooLit/Ja_HyprLanD-dots/blob/main/misc/Gentoo-Waybar) for guidance
 3. For screen sharing, I use xdg-desktop-portal-wlr which seems to work.
 If you are having issues, install xdg-desktop-portal-hyprland
 4. if you use openrc, ensure to launch hyprland with dbus-run-session Hyprland.
 Omitting the dbus-run-session may cause [`runtime errors`](https://wiki.gentoo.org/wiki/Sway#Failed_to_connect_to_user_bus)
+5. `fonts` you need fontawesome and nerd-fonts use (3270 + symbols) (available in overlay) to display some icons in waybar

 ## Notes:
 ### you can copy, create, change, however, would appreciate if you have have a better solution / changes so we will all improve :)